tenbonks/scriptio-qoutes-app/README.md

     6. The auto reply has been received, confirming the email has been sent.
     7. This verifies that the contact modal, is working with emailJS as expected.

+7. I expect not to be able to submit a post with a field empty.
+    1. Load the page, and proceed to "Add Quote" within the page header.
+    2. Try to submit form with all fields empty and verify a prompt appears to the user to "Fill in field"
+    3. Try to submit a from with no "quote" and verify a prompt appears to the user to "Fill in field"
+    4. Try to submit a from with no "said_by" and verify a prompt appears to the user to "Fill in field"
+    5. Try to submit a from with no "category" selected and verify a prompt appears to the user to "Fill in field"
+    6. This verifies that a post cannot be submitted with a empty field

+8. I expect there to be a connection with mongoDB
+    1. Load the page.
+    2. The Home page is being populated with quotes, these are coming from mongoDB
+    3. This means connection is valid upon page load, and is verifies that I am connected to the expected DB

 </p>
 </details>